Dogwalker-kryt/Nospecialcharacters-esso-lang/README.md

 -, . ; : ( ) / [ ] = ! - _ * + # ' and so on
--is reaplaced with the name of the charakter in caps -so print("Hello world")
+-is reaplaced with the name of the charakter in caps -so
+-print("Hello world")

 -is going to
-print BRACKET QUOT Hello world QUOT BRACKET
+-print BRACKET QUOT Hello world QUOT BRACKET